eight04/node_vm2/README.rst

 -  0.3.2 (Jul 23, 2018)

    -  Fix: getting a freezed object would crash the server.
    -  Update vm2 to 3.6.2.
-Fixed security issues.
+Fix security issues.

 -  0.3.1 (Apr 25, 2017)